-'''

-key.data = search_name;

-key.size = strlen(search_name) + 1;

-/ Returns the key from the secondary database, and the data from the

-associated primary database entry.

-/

-my_secondary_database->get(my_secondary_database, NULL,

-&key, &pdata, 0);

-/ Returns the key from the secondary database, and the key and data

-from the associated primary database entry.

-/

-my_secondary_database->pget(my_secondary_database, NULL,

-&key, &pkey, &pdata, 0);

-'''
+''' // Instantiate our Dbt's Dbt key(search_name, strlen(search_name) + 1); Dbt pkey, pdata; // Primary key and data Db my_secondary_database(NULL, 0); // Primary and secondary database opens omitted for brevity // Returns the key from the secondary database, and the data from the // associated primary database entry. my_secondary_database.get(NULL, &key, &pdata, 0); // Returns the key from the secondary database, and the key and data // from the associated primary database entry. my_secondary_database.pget(NULL, &key, &pkey, &pdata, 0); '''

-Note that, just like a primary database, if your secondary database supports duplicate records then DB->get() and DB->gget() only return the first record found in a matching duplicates set.
+Note that, just like a primary database, if your secondary database supports duplicate records then Db::get() and Db::gget() only return the first record found in a matching duplicates set.
 If you want to see all the records related to a specific secondary key, then use a cursor opened on the secondary database.
-Cursors are described in Using Cursors (page 39).
+Cursors are described in Using Cursors (page 33).